Ferlab-Ste-Justine/clin-external-proxy/README.md

 ./launch.sh dev
 ```

-## Push Images
+## Gitflow

-To create a new image for production:

-- Update the image version in the **push-image.sh** script
-- Update the orchestration with the new image version in the **docker-compose.yml** orchestration
+Whenever you are about to merge to master, make sure you increment the image version in the **push_image.sh** script.

-- Run the **push-image.sh** script
+Once you merge to master, a pipeline will push the image.